Do You Know These 20 Fun Facts About New Orleans, Louisiana?

 The first Mardi Gras celebration in New Orleans was held in the 1800s

 It's believed that the tradition of celebrating Mardi Gras and hosting parades in New Orleans dates back to the 1800s.
-The first ever Mardi Gras parade was supposedly held in February 1857.
+The first-ever Mardi Gras parade was held in February 1857.

-The Krewe of Comus hosted the event, and it began the long tradition of Mardi Gras float parades and masked costumes.
-Another of the little known facts about New Orleans relating to Mardi Gras is that member of the Krewe of Comus also chose the iconic Mardi Gras colors of purple, green, and yellow in 1892.
+The Krewe of Comus hosted the event and began the long tradition of Mardi Gras float parades and masked costumes.
+Another of the little-known facts about New Orleans relating to Mardi Gras is that members of the Krewe of Comus also chose the iconic Mardi Gras colors of purple, green, and yellow in 1892.

 Masks are mandatory on New Orleans Mardi Gras floats